-The lounge room will contain stories about the land and its people told by Aboriginal artists.
-The medium for the story will be the objects that we use every day, from the chairs to the cup to the lighting and the cushions.
+The room contains stories about the land and its people told by Aboriginal artists.
+The medium for theses story are objects we use every day, from the chairs to the cup to the lighting and the cushions.

-Visitors to the exhibition will hear original poetry by Aunty Bea Ballangarry AM, a respected Elder and poet from the Gumbaynggirr people of the Mid North Coast of NSW.
+Visitors to the exhibition were able to listen to original poetry by Aunty Bea Ballangarry AM, a respected Elder and poet from the Gumbaynggirr people of the Mid North Coast of NSW.
 The poetry inspired by authentic designs created by Aboriginal artists, Brentyn Lugnan, Jeremy Devitt and Lucy Simpson.

-By linking audio with sensors, the room will literally ‘speak to you’ and tell you the story behind the design.
+By linking audio with sensors, the room literally ‘speaks to you’ and tells you the story behind the designs.

-The exhibit is a showcase of the National Aboriginal Design Agency and demonstrates the potential of Aboriginal design.
+The Sit Place was a showcase of the National Aboriginal Design Agency and demonstrates the potential of Aboriginal design.

-The exhibition will travel to various venues around Australia for 18 months.
+The exhibition traveled to various venues around Australia in 2014 and 2015.